GSCE and A level results are just out and, for many, the piece of paper with their grades will be the most important they have ever held.

 Victoria was given a small press discount to travel to Levante Beach Resort.
 Click here for more information on the resort and other family activity holidays across Greece, Turkey, Corsica and Sardinia.

-For new bookings you can also call the lovely James ot Poppy in the Booking Office on 0333 305 9795 or email [email protected]
+For new bookings, you can call the Mark Warner Booking Office on 0333 305 9795 or email [email protected].

 The award scheme, now it’s 63rd year of operating, says: “There’s much more to life than exam results.
 If you’re applying for further education, uni, an apprenticeship or a job, remember your DofE Award can give you the edge.”
 Discover more by visiting dofe.org.